Sparsa/bhim/Readme.txt

 The folder contains the source code of the tool BHIM.
 The program is written in C++ programming language.
 The project is compiled using CMake version 3.10, which is available in the virtual machine provided for TACAS'20 artifact evaluation.
-The libraries used in the tool are (i) boost and (ii) tinyxml, and they are bundled with the source code provided with the bhim package.
+The libraries used in the tool are (i) boost and (ii) tinyxml, and they are bundled with the source code provided with the "BHIM" package.

 # Structure of The code

 The "bhim" directory contains the following folders,
 1) Benchmark in Paper: This includes the benchmarks and scripts to reproduce the tables in the paper.
-2) src: This folder contains the *.cpp files.
+2) src: This folder contains the "*.cpp" files.
-3) include: This folder contains the header files used in bhim.
+3) include: This folder contains the header files used in "BHIM".

-The compilation can be done following the instructions below,
+To compile and build the tool follow the instructions below,

 # BUILDING BHIM:

-1. make sure the extracted folder contains an "include" folder with header files of the tool, an "src" folder which contains the source files of the tool, and a "CMakeLists.txt" file, which will be used by CMake to build the tool.
+1. make sure the extracted folder contains an "include" folder with header files of the tool, an "src" folder which contains the source files of the tool, and a "CMakeLists.txt" file, which will be used by "CMake" to build the tool.
 2. Make a directory named build  and change directory into it following the command:
     $ mkdir build
     $ cd build
-3. Then use cmake to compile BHIM by using the following command:
+3. Then use "Cmake" to compile BHIM by using the following command:
     $ cmake ..
-4. Then execute make to compile
+4. Then execute "make" to compile
     $ make
 5. This command will produce an executable binary named "bhim" under the build directory.